-J. Exempt Foreign Operations of Foreign Persons from the Uniform Capitalization Rules under Section 263A
+J. Exempt Foreign Operations of Foreign Persons from the Uniform Capitalization Rules under Section 263A of income and expenses would also prevent the unwarranted deferral of Federal income $tax \in s$ .

 Section 263A is designed to assure that 1) all production costs are capitalized, and 2) the same rules apply to all productive activities.
 Perceived tax accounting differences among industries and activities were seen as unwelcome factors in resource allocations and structural alignments.
-Moreover, it was argued that a better matching of income and expenses would also prevent the unwarranted deferral of Federal income taxes.1
+Moreover, it was argued that a better matching

-The application of the UNICAP rules to foreign persons was not a concern of Congress; it emanated from the Service's regulatory implementation4 which would appear to violate all criteria of sound tax policy, i.e., simplicity, equity, efficiency and viability.
+The application of the UNICAP rules to foreign persons was not a concern of Congress; it emanated from the Service's regulatory implementation which would appear to violate all criteria of sound tax policy, i.e., simplicity, equity, efficiency and viability.